“Every prophet has a companion in paradise,” said the Prophet (PBUH) “My companion there is Uthman.”

 What will your legacy be?

-Put the prophetic teaching of charity into practice.
-You can serve a whole community of around 70 people, year after year.
+Put the prophetic teaching of charity into practice this Ramadan.
+You can serve a whole community of around 105 people, year after year.
 Every time your well allows a person to quench their thirst, grow a plant, feed an animal, or work instead of spending their day fetching water, that will be your blessed legacy.

 You can even pool smaller donations with your friends, family or colleagues, and donate a water well together, reaping the ongoing rewards.